 “Quite clearly, nobody has actually seen a deal; Cabinet haven’t seen a deal, we’re still in discussions.
 I find the timing a little bit odd.
 There’s obviously more to a vote of no confidence than the airport when you haven’t actually seen the deal.
 There has to be something else going on.”

-Having spoken to other opposition councillors, I get a sense they feel there’s a lack of communication over big council projects like the Pydar and Langarth developments, the delivery of which is likely to be affected by the economic downturn.
+Other opposition councillors, have suggested they feel there’s a lack of communication over big council projects like the Pydar and Langarth developments, the delivery of which is likely to be affected by the economic downturn.

-Cllr Taylor responded that the VONC was purely down to the airport deal, but was quick to slam Independent councillors, who are among those who have signed the move against her, particularly Cllr German, who she labelled a puppeteer.
+Cllr Taylor responded that the vote was purely down to the airport deal, but was quick to slam Independent councillors, who are among those who have signed the move against her, particularly Cllr German, who she labelled a “puppeteer”.

 “I still want the best for Cornwall and I can’t let it affect me.
 It must not interfere with the normal business of this Conservative administration.”